MarcoFratta/AuctiOn/packages/docs/docs/report/self-assessment/coverage.md

 # Test Coverage Reports

-This page displays the test coverage reports for each microservice in the AuctiOn platform.
-The coverage reports provide insights into the code quality and testing effectiveness.
+This page displays the test coverage reports for each microservice in the AuctiOn platform.The coverage reports provide insights into the code quality and testing effectiveness.
 They are generated from the **jest** coverage reports files.

 ## Auction service